Registration is now open!

 Keeping it Real: Using Nonfiction to Motivate Readers, Friday November 14, 8:30am-12:00pm, Tickets $69

 What are the qualities of good nonfiction for young adults?
 What resources are available for librarians who work with teens?
 How can we effectively use nonfiction with teens?
 This preconference will feature the voices of educators, librarians, and authors.
 Come prepared to discuss the role nonfiction plays in your library and how we can extend that role to meet the demands of the emphasis on nonfiction in new curriculum.
-Facilitators: Karin Perry, Teri Lesesne Participating authors: Cynthia Levinson, Susan Campbell Bartoletti, and Steve Sheinkin.
+Facilitators: Karin Perry, Teri Lesesne Participating authors: Susan Campbell Bartoletti, Kelly Milner Hallsand Steve Sheinkin.
+Room: Texas I, 2nd floor

 Tough It Out!
 Rugged Characters in Young Adult Books, Friday November 14, 1-4:30pm, Tickets $69